Want to join our lab? Check out this page for details.

 Benjamin Wolfe, Associate Professor

 Benjamin joined the Department of Biology at Tufts as an assistant professor in September 2014.
 He conducted his post-doctoral research with Dr. Rachel Dutton the Center for Systems Biology at Harvard.
 Research in the Wolfe lab explores the ecology and evolution of microbial communities in food systems.
 For more information on his past work, please see his full CV here.

-Esther joined the lab in the January of 2015.
+Esther joined the lab in January of 2015.
 Before she was at Tufts, she worked as a regulatory affairs specialist at Oxitec in the UK.
-Esther’s research in the lab explores microbial dynamics in the phyllosphere of vegetables, with a focus on cabbage.
+Esther’s research in the lab explores microbial dynamics in the cabbage phyllosphere.

 Liz joined the lab in September 2015 after doing her M.Sc. research on soil microbial communities at UNH with Serita Frey.
 Liz is interested in patterns and processes in microbial communities across large spatial scales and linking microbial traits to community assembly.

 Casey joined the lab in September 2015 as a rotation graduate student.
 Casey did her undergraduate work at Stonehill College where she explored bacterial-fungal interactions in soil.
 Her project in our lab continues on this theme, exploring the molecular mechanisms underlying bacterial-fungal interactions in cheese rinds.

 Ruby Ye joined the lab in August 2019.
 Ruby received her BA from Wellesley College in biochemistry.
 She is studying the roles of fungal secondary metabolites in cheese rind microbiomes.